Last Updated on November 10, 2020 by Avia

 In Chinese macrocosmic symbology, the circle expresses the shape of heaven, with earth signified by a square.
 When we see a square inside a circle in Chinese art, it represents the union between heaven and earth.
 The deeply significant yin yang symbol is circular, and thus speaks to us of encompassing the whole of duality with intent for unified balance.

-This juxtaposition is mirrored in microcosmic symbology expressed by Dr. Jung.
-Naturally, as a symbolphile, I love learning about Dr. Carl Jung's thoughts on symbolism, and I particularly admire his perspective on the circle symbol meaning.
+This juxtaposition is mirrored in microcosmic symbology expressed by Dr. Carl Jung.
+Naturally, as a symbolphile, I love learning about Jung’s thoughts on symbolism, and I particularly admire his perspective on the circle symbol meaning.
 He viewed the circle as an geometric archetype of the psyche.
 When combined with a square (archetypal of the body) it explains the relationship or balance between psyche and body.
+This reminds me of DaVinci

 What’s even better, is that the circle includes us in the grand scheme.
 In fact, when a symbol, (any symbol) is shown with a circle around it – that’s our intuitive cue; the symbol beckons the viewer to be drawn in, and included in the experience of whatever symbolic message the center may hold.